If you are ever driving down Route US 25 E, think of General Isaac Shelby. Though born in Maryland, he spent much of his life in Kentucky.

 For the military hero, statesman, and frontiersman it seems only fitting that someone would sculpt his likeness.
 This bust of Isaac Shelby suffered an impact or fall at some point in its history, which had been repaired.
 When the repair failed, McKay Lodge Conservation was contacted for its art conservation services, and thankfully we had most of the pieces.

-Conservator Christina L. Simms first performed an examination and documented the condition in writing and by taking before treatment images.
+Conservator Christina L. Simms, skilled at object conservation, first performed an examination and documented the condition in writing and by taking before treatment images.
 She then cleaned the previous adhesive from the break edges.
 It was apparent if the former repair failed that a conservation appropriate adhesive did not provide enough strength alone; it was decided to pin two fragments together.
 One method is to attach the break edges together, then embed the pins.

 This was done by applying a dilute acrylic resin to the break edges as an isolation layer, followed by another application of a thicker acrylic resin mixture.